We have updated this blog to reflect current knowledge and technology regarding low frequency range on 12/5/19.

 Mids follow low mids.
 Mids include all frequencies from 600 Hz. – 1,500 Hz.
 It is the region where our male and female vocals lie.
 Tenor sax and clarinet also live here.
 Our hearing is naturally tuned to this band, so getting it correct in our mixes is critical if we are going to help the listener of our music emotionally connect to it.

 Upper Mids Defined

 Upper Mids reside from 1,500 Hz. – 6,000 Hz.
 This is the area on our electronic equipment that is labeled presence.
 It places the vocals front and center in your face or can slide them back into the background.
 It is the area for harmonies to live in and it is also the area for their separation and clarity to shine through.
-Chimes, picalo, and flute live in the upper mid area.
+Chimes, piccolo, and flute live in the upper mid area.

 Highs exist from 6,000 – 20,000Hz.
 This is the area that listeners and engineers are referring to when they say that the recording is too “bright”.
 Highs can be divided into different bands themselves.
-Frequencies in the 10kHz. range add a crispness or clarity to our highs.
+Frequencies in the 10kHz. the range adds a crispness or clarity to our highs.
 Frequencies below this just add to the overall brightness level without offering any crispness or clarity.
 A cymbal crash, the sting of new guitar strings, and a gong crash produce energy in this high band.